|

 Sources

-- Use publications by the repository and other authoritative sources, as noted in the Sources chapter.
+Use publications by the repository, if any, and other standard, authoritative sources.

 |